hbahadirsahin/nlp-experiments-in-pytorch/README.md

 In this title, I will save the previous updates for me and the visitors to keep track.

 ## February 2019

+### 04-02-2019

+- Code development for NER evaluation (F1 scores for tag based, bio+tag based) still continues.
+I slowed down it a little bit due to personal life issues.
+- Decided to simplify README.md and use [Wiki](https://github.com/hbahadirsahin/nlp-experiments-in-pytorch/wiki) of this repository.
+  - All entries related to the updates in January 2019 are moved to [related Wiki page](https://github.com/hbahadirsahin/nlp-experiments-in-pytorch/wiki/Previous-Updates-(January-2019)).
+  - I will save my experiment results in Wiki, too.
+  - While trying to figure out how to use README and Wiki more efficiently, I will figure better things out hopefully =)
+- As you may noticed, TextCNN experiments are finished.
+I will continue with LSTM/GRU experiments (first, I have to figure out a good parameter set =)).

 ## References for Code Development